 \subsection{Stellar mass $M_{*}$}

-Stellar mass is generally closely correlated with halo mass, in both observations~\citep{more2011accurate} and simulations with the scatter correlated with halo properties~\citep{cui2021origin}.
-Thus it is unsurprising that ML frameworks have generally had success reproducing $M_*$ from dark matter properties~\citep{kamdar2016machine,10.1093/mnras/sty1169}.
-Our ML framework produces similarly good results, but here we further delineate in terms of centrals vs. satellites.
-As we mentioned earlier $M_{*}$ doesn't need a classifier to separate SF from Q galaxies.
+$M_*$ is generally closely correlated with halo mass in both observations~\citep{more2011accurate} and simulations, with the scatter correlated with halo properties~\citep{cui2021origin}.
+Thus, it is unsurprising that ML frameworks have generally succeeded in reproducing $M_*$ from dark matter properties~\citep{kamdar2016machine,10.1093/mnras/sty1169}.
+Our ML framework produces remarkably accurate results, but here we further distinguish between centrals and satellites.
+As mentioned, $M_{*}$ does not require a classifier to separate SF from Q galaxies.

-For $M_*$, the {\sc Voting} method, which aggregates outputs from SVM, {\sc AutoSklearn}, and {\sc AutoKeras} for central galaxies, and RF, kNN, and {\sc TPOT} for satellite galaxies, yielded the lowest $\sigma$ values for both galaxy types (refer to the bottom panel in \autoref{fig:reg0}).
-For central galaxies, the Root Mean Square Error (RMSE) is notably low $\sigma=0.116$, accompanied by an impressive Pearson correlation coefficient $\rho=0.963$, as shown in the top panel of \autoref{fig:rmse_scattera}.
-This highlights the efficacy of ML in accurately estimating the stellar masses of central galaxies, supporting findings from previous studies and this holds throughout the mass range probed with \simba.
+For both central and satellite galaxies, we have an unbiased distribution across the $y=x$ line ($\beta \approx$ 0 and $\kappa \approx$ 0.9).
+Although we see marginal underprediction towards the higher mass end of the plot, given it's not a high density region, MIG managed to secure $R^2$ of 0.91 for central and 0.96 for satellite galaxies, as shown in the top panel of \autoref{fig:rmse_scattera}.
+This demonstrates the efficacy of ML in accurately estimating the stellar masses of central galaxies, supporting findings from previous studies and holding throughout the mass range probed by \simba.

-Conversely, the prediction of $M_*$ for satellite galaxies is less precise, with a $\sigma$ value of 0.235 and a greater incidence of significant outliers, especially at lower \(M_*\) values (illustrated in the top panel of \autoref{fig:rmse_scatterb}).
-This is because the overall dark matter halo properties are primarily connected to the central galaxy, but the satellites can experience various effects that confuse their own dark matter halo with that of the overall parent halo, thereby reducing the effectiveness of reconstruction from the dark matter.
-Still, the overall predictions are reasonably good, with the mean square error $\mu\sim 0.24$ dex and a Pearson coefficient of 0.86.

-In summary, our analysis confirms that $M_{*}$ can be reliably inferred from DM properties using our ML framework.
-While the correlation for central galaxies aligns with expectations given their direct association with halo growth, the framework's applicability extends to satellite galaxies, especially when incorporating satellite-specific DM information like 3-D aperture mass and proximity to the central galaxy.
-Further discussion on feature importance will follow later on.
+In summary, our analysis confirms that $M_{*}$ can be reliably inferred from dark matter properties using MIG.
+In future, we plan to extend MIG by incorporating additional cosmological hydrodynamic simulations such as Illustris~\citep{vogelsberger2014introducing} and EAGLE~\citep{schaye2015eagle}, significantly increasing the sample size and testing ground, particularly for satellite galaxies, where our current dataset is limited.